-- Blended Irish Whiskey: Constitutes 90 percent of all Irish whiskey production, including the most famous brands like Jameson and Kilbeggan.
+- Blended Irish Whiskey: Blends account for 90 percent of all Irish whiskey production, including the most famous brands like Jameson and Kilbeggan.

-- Single Malt Irish Whiskey: Made from 100 percent malted barley by a single distillery in a pot still.
+- Single Malt Irish Whiskey: Made from 100 percent malted barley, this whiskey is produced by a single distillery in a pot still.

-- Single Pot Still Whiskey: Formerly pure pot still, this whiskey is a blend of both malted and unmalted barley distilled in a pot still.
-It's a style of whiskey unique to Ireland.
+- Single Pot Still Whiskey: Formerly called "pure pot still," this whiskey is a blend of both malted and unmalted barley distilled in a pot still.
+It's a style of whiskey that is unique to Ireland.

-- Grain Irish Whiskey: A particularly light style made from corn or wheat, it is produced in column stills rather than Ireland's often preferred pot stills.
+- Grain Irish Whiskey: A particularly light style made from corn or wheat, grain whiskey is produced in column stills rather than Ireland's often preferred pot stills.

-- Single Grain Irish Whiskey: This style has the same characteristics of grain whiskey, only a single grain is used in the distillate.
+- Single Grain Irish Whiskey: This style has the same characteristics of grain whiskey, except a single grain is used in the distillate.
 Greenore is a perfect example of this newer distinction.

-- Potcheen: Essentially Irish moonshine, the distillate doesn't meet the age requirement to be labeled as Irish whiskey.
-Similar to American white dog, this is a new make of spirit that has seen little to no time in the barrel.
+- Potcheen: Essentially Irish moonshine, the distilled spirit doesn't meet the age requirement to be labeled as Irish whiskey.
+Similar to American white dog, it's a new-make spirit that has seen little to no time in the barrel.
 Knockeen Hills and Bunratty are two popular brands.

 How to Drink Irish Whiskey